Google Q&A: What is it and why should you care (Updated 2023)By Erika Polishchuk

-The image a business conveys online, particularly with their Google listing, plays a critical role in how customers perceive the business and whether or not they choose to visit.
-A business’s image is heavily influenced by user-generated content including reviews, comments, photos, and now, Google Questions and Answers.
-Anyone can post content about a business, possibly leading to brand inconsistency or a damaged reputation.
-Google Q&A is now one more thing to monitor, and it isn’t going away anytime soon.
+The image a business conveys online, particularly with its Google listing, plays a critical role in how customers perceive the business and whether or not they choose to visit.
+A business’s image is heavily influenced by user-generated content including reviews, comments, photos, and Google Q&A. In this brave new world, anyone can post content about a business.
+This can have lots of benefits but businesses, but can also lead to brand inconsistency or a damaged reputation.

 Get to know your customers and help your customers get to know you.